Fixing America In 500 Words Or

 females have extreme value outside of reproduction represents a huge leap forward for his

-society and time.
+society and historical timeframe.

 2. Source: Matthew 7:12